JMHCP grants are available in two categories:

 Who is eligible to apply for grants?

-Eligible applicants are limited to states, units of local government, federally recognized Indian tribes, and tribal organizations.
+Eligible applicants are limited to states, units of local government, and federally recognized Indian tribes and tribal organizations.
 Applications must demonstrate that the proposed project will be administered jointly by a criminal or juvenile justice agency and a mental health agency, although only one is responsible for submitting the application.

 When can I apply for grants?

 The solicitation for JMHCP applications is typically released in the first half of each calendar year.
 Please subscribe to updates from the CSG Justice Center to hear about these solicitations and other funding opportunities.